liuyc18/CS5562-Lab3/README.md

 # CS5562-HW3

-This is the second homework assignment for CS5562 Trustworthy ML.
+This is the third homework assignment for CS5562 Trustworthy ML.
 Please clone this repo or download all the Python files and proceed with the instructions on the PDF.

 The files for the first part are in `Watermark/`, and those for the second part are in `Robust/`.